ardatan/graphql-tools/website/docs/remote-schemas.md

 });
 ```

-Given a GraphQL.js schema (can be a non-executable client schema made by `buildClientSchema`) and a [cetcher](#creating-an-executor), produce a GraphQL Schema that routes all requests to the executor.
+Given a GraphQL.js schema (can be a non-executable client schema made by `buildClientSchema`) and a [executor](#creating-an-executor), produce a GraphQL Schema that routes all requests to the executor.

 You can also pass a `createResolver` function to `makeRemoteExecutableSchema` to override how the fetch resolvers are created and executed.
 The `createResolver` param accepts an `Executor` as its first argument and returns a resolver function.
 This opens up the possibility for users to create batching mechanisms for fetches.
 ```js